Benzphetamine (By mouth)

-- Make sure your doctor knows if you are breast feeding, or if you have high blood pressure, diabetes, heart disease, liver disease, kidney disease, or a history of drug abuse.
+- Tell your doctor if you are breastfeeding, or if you have high blood pressure, diabetes, heart, liver, or kidney disease, or a history of drug abuse.

 - If you have diabetes, this medicine may change the level of sugar in your blood or urine.
 Tell your doctor if you see changes in the results of your blood sugar or urine tests.

-- This medicine should not be given to a child under 12 years old.
+- This medicine should not be given to a child younger than 12 years.

 Possible Side Effects While Using This Medicine